IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 PKI and HTTP over TLS operations related to the retrieval of the object, even before logging into the captive portal.

-Routers MAY increment the PVD Option Sequence number in order to inform host that a new PvD Additional Information object is available and should be retrieved.
+Routers SHOULD increment the PVD Option Sequence Number by one whenever a new PvD Additional Information object is available and should be retrieved by hosts.
+If the value exceeds what can be stored in the Sequence Number field, it SHOULD wrap back to zero.

 The server providing the JSON files SHOULD also check whether the client address is part of the prefixes listed into the additional